 The look of mercury glass was created by pouring a “silvery” liquid, into the space between two walls of glass accessed through a hole in the bottom of the piece.
 After the space was filled, the hole was closed using some sort of plug.
 Its continued good looks were directly related to the security of the plug.
 If the plug became loose or fell out, the opening would cause the silvering to fade, peel or get cloudy resulting in the loss of the silver coating inside.

 Many pieces of inexpensive mercury glass vases in bulk are decorated.
 Since the double glass walls of each piece were thin and the piece itself was actually hollow, a manufacturer could not actually cut a design as they did on other types of glass.
 The decorations on inexpensive mercury glass vases in bulk were created either by applied decals, acid etching or enamel painting.
-In an attempt to give a more ornate appearance to some of this glass, you will find that a percentage of the mercury glass that was produced in its heyday had a gold colored lacquer finish on the inside which is usually referred to as a “gold wash.”
+In an attempt to give a more ornate appearance to some of this glass.
+You will find that a percentage of the mercury glass that was produced.

 Other items popular with the general public included lamps, vases, plates and figures.

 Mercury glass that is in excellent condition can really turn one’s head.
 The popularity of this distinctive glass started to wane around 1885 and by the turn of the century any interest in it had virtually disappeared.